 Vice-President at The Law Society of Hong Kong

-Amirali Nasir is the Vice-President of The Law Society of Hong Kong and discussed the independence and threats faced by human rights lawyers during the conference.
+Amirali Nasir is the Vice-President of The Law Society of Hong Kong, specializing in human rights law and the independence of human rights lawyers.

 Mark Daly

-Member, Constitutional Affairs and Human Rights Committee at The Law Society of Hong Kong
+Member at Constitutional Affairs and Human Rights Committee

-Mark Daly is a member of the Constitutional Affairs and Human Rights Committee of The Law Society of Hong Kong and shared his views on cross-border migration during the conference.
+Mark Daly is a member of the Constitutional Affairs and Human Rights Committee, with expertise in cross-border migration and refugee frameworks.

 Melissa Pang